itchyny/ChromePlayer/README.md

-# This is the source code of Chrome Player
+# This is the source code of Local Player
-## Chrome Player is an App for Google Chrome,
+## Local Player is an App for Google Chrome,
 ### available at https://chrome.google.com/webstore/detail/chkhjlbdflppmaddpjmjecgdagdljimc